CoreSheep/jiufeng/content/about/_index.md

 ---

-*Always excited to connect with fellow researchers, entrepreneurs, and anyone passionate about AI, technology, or life in general.
+*Always excited to connect with researchers, entrepreneurs, and anyone passionate about AI, technology, or life in general.
 Feel free to reach out!* :D